 The Council for Economic Opportunities in Greater Cleveland invests in people, nurtures their success and transforms lives.

 The Council is a nonprofit organization and the designated Community Action Agency for Cuyahoga County that operates programs and services dedicated to transforming lives.
-We are the largest high-quality Head Start early education provider in the State.
+We are one of the largest high-quality Head Start early education providers in the State.
 The Council delivers education, personal and professional development programs and support services to residents of Greater Cleveland.

 The first Head Start classrooms opened in the Fall of 1965: one on Cleveland’s East side and one on the West side.
 The Council’s first Neighborhood Opportunity Centers opened in 1966.
-Today there are locations throughout Cuyahoga County for one-on-one assessments, goal-planning sessions, pep talks, milestone marking, classes, workshops and job placement.
+Today there are locations throughout Cuyahoga County for one-on-one assessments, goal-planning sessions, pep talks, milestone marking, classes, workshops, and job placement.
 Individuals and families have places where they can articulate dreams—and learn how to make them a reality.
-For a snapshot history of the Council, click here.

-Our 18 locations include 14 Head Start early childhood learning and family involvement centers, three neighborhood opportunity centers (one each on the East, West, and South sides), and one centrally located job training and placement office in downtown Cleveland.
+Our 15 locations include 11 Head Start early childhood learning and family involvement centers, three neighborhood opportunity centers (one each on the East, West, and South sides), and one Home Energy Assistance Program (HEAP) office in downtown Cleveland.
 All locations are served by the Rapid Transit Authority.

 For our 2018-19 Report to the Community, click here.